Information Security Policy

-You may, during your employment with Sensei, have access to information to which you do not explicitly or reasonably require for your day-to-day duties (such as source code to products, information relating to clients that you are not involved with, sales and marketing information, etc.).
-You are to make best efforts not to access any information that is irrelevant to your day-to-day activities or any information that would be seen as unreasonable in gaining access to.
+Sensei employees have access to information which is not explicitly or reasonably required for day-to-day duties (such as source code to products, information relating to clients that you are not involved with, sales and marketing information, etc.).
+All Sensei employees are required to make best efforts not to access any information that is irrelevant to day-to-day activities or any information that would be seen as unreasonable in gaining access to.

-You should always exercise caution and sound judgment in discussing other people’s personal information with other Sensei employees.
+Caution should be exercised in discussion ofpersonalof personal information between Sensei employees.
 Normally information should be limited to those who need to know in order to conduct their duties, or to those who can assist us in carrying out our work because of their expertise.